I like to call them the “bumbling pilots of the garden,” and every summer, those loud, buzzy, clumsy fig beetles are quite an amusing sight to see.

 4. Hand-pick fig beetles as you find them.

 To eliminate fig beetles the old-fashioned way, hand-pick each one and drop it into a bucket of soapy water.
-Dish soap works fine for this, and it doesn’t take much to kill them (a couple squirts is all you need).
+Dish soap works fine for this, and it doesn’t take much to kill them (a few squirts is all you need).

 If there are multiple fig beetles swarming a single piece of fruit, place a mason jar underneath and snip the fruit off the branch.
 (Sometimes I’ll sacrifice a piece of fruit this way in order to trap fig beetles more effectively.)

-5. Feed them to your chickens.
+6. Feed them to your chickens.

 If you raise backyard chickens, fig beetles are a dream treat come true for them!
 You can capture several fig beetles using the jar method mentioned above, then toss them out into the chicken run for your flock.